 And a happy team is a productive team.

-Whatever your views are on Google, there’s no denying they’re changing the digital landscape and opening up new opportunities and tools for businesses.
+Whatever your views are on Google, there’s no denying they’re changing the digital landscape and opening up new opportunities and tools for businesses, with a whole suite of productivity apps.

 G Suite is a range of tools utilising cloud storage to allow for real time collaborative viewing and editing.
 And the only requirement for access is the internet and a browser.
 So you can share documents between colleagues, clients and suppliers without ever having to worry about compatibility.